 Alternative 4: Any combination of the above alternatives.

-The Agreement should include a periodic review of charges.
+The agreement should include a periodic review of charges.

 WORK PROGRAMME (WHERE APPROPRIATE)

-The Lighthouse Authority may establish a periodic work programme in cooperation with the Partner.
+The lighthouse authority may establish a periodic work programme in cooperation with the partner.
 Such a clause should state that the work programme for the following year shall be available by the end of xx (month) of the current year.

-Clauses may also provide that should the Partner have objections to the programme, they must present them in writing to the Lighthouse Authority.
+Clauses may also provide that should the partner have objections to the programme, they must present them in writing to the lighthouse authority.
 If they fail to do so, the work programme becomes binding.

-Such clauses should require that unless otherwise agreed, the work programme shall be completed within the specified period and that the work shall be carried out in a professional manner to the satisfaction of the Lighthouse Authority and, where applicable, as described in the work programme.
+Such clauses should require that unless otherwise agreed, the work programme shall be completed within the specified period and that the work shall be carried out in a professional manner to the satisfaction of the lighthouse authority and, where applicable, as described in the work programme.

 MAINTENANCE

-The Agreement should specify whether the Partner should have responsibility for the maintenance.
-If the Partner undertakes maintenance obligations, it should be described in the agreement and detailed in the work programme.
+The agreement should specify whether the partner should have responsibility for the maintenance.
+If the partner undertakes maintenance obligations, it should be described in the agreement and detailed in the work programme.

 LIGHTHOUSE AUTHORITY’S ACCESS TO THE PROPERTY

-It is important that the Lighthouse Authority’s personnel have unimpeded access to all parts of the property that they require in order to access maintain and operate the AtoN and so clauses such as the following should be considered.
+It is important that the lighthouse authority’s personnel have unimpeded access to all parts of the property that they require in order to access maintain and operate the AtoN and so clauses such as the following should be considered.

-The Partner shall, if possible, be given prior warning, especially in relation to events such as unexpected failure or routine maintenance.
+The partner shall, if possible, be given prior warning, especially in relation to events such as unexpected failure or routine maintenance.

-If the Lighthouse Authority’s personnel have had to enter an area subject to a third party Agreement, it is important that the Partner be notified after the event if they have not received prior warning.
+If the lighthouse authority’s personnel have had to enter an area subject to a third party agreement, it is important that the partner be notified after the event if they have not received prior warning.

-If the Lighthouse Authority needs to stay the night in connection with repairs and maintenance tasks, the Partner shall make necessary space available free of charge if appropriate.
+If the lighthouse authority needs to stay the night in connection with repairs and maintenance tasks, the partner shall make necessary space available free of charge if appropriate.

-The Lighthouse Authority shall have a set of keys to all buildings and installations.
+The lighthouse authority shall have a set of keys to all buildings and installations.

 IMPACTS ON OPERATIONAL MARINE AIDS TO NAVIGATION

-The following matters should be considered for possible inclusion or restriction in the Agreement to prevent impact on the operation of the AtoN by the Partner.
+The following matters should be considered for possible inclusion or restriction in the agreement to prevent impact on the operation of the AtoN by the partner.
 Points to consider include:

 Impact of floodlighting – illumination should not interfere with the lighthouse light.